CesarNoboru/agero-coding-test/README.md

 ### json_logger

 Sets the configuration for the logger using pythonjsonlogger to create a single line JSON object as log to make easier to read and integrate with any log aggregator.
+Its level is set by an environment variable `log_level`, if not set it will consider `DEBUG` by default

 ### process_csv